dany002/UBB-Computer-Science/Year 1/Semester 2/OOP/a8-9-dany002/README.md

     - create your own exception classes.
     - validate program input.

-4. Depending on your assignment, store your (adoption list, movie watch list, shopping basket or tutorial watch list) in a file.
+4. Store your movie watch list in a file.
 When the application starts, the user should choose the type of file between `CSV` or `HTML`.
 Depending on the type, the application will save the list in the correct format.

     **Indications**\
     The CSV file will contain each entity on one line and the attributes will be separated by comma \